-As a general matter, the Compensation Committee initially considers total compensation levels of the Peer Group prior to making compensation decisions with respect to each of the individual elements of executive compensation.
-The Compensation Committee does not have a formal policy of targeting pay to its named executive officer a certain percentile of the market.
-The description below provides discussion and analysis for each element of TrustCo's executive compensation program for 2023, including the relevant history of those components and the compensation decisions made for 2023.
+In a broad sense, the Compensation Committee initially considers total compensation levels of the Peer Group prior to making compensation decisions with respect to each of the individual elements of executive compensation.
+The Compensation Committee does not have a formal policy of targeting pay to its named executive officers at a certain percentile of the market.
+The description below provides discussion and analysis for each element of TrustCo's executive compensation program for 2024, including the relevant history of those components and the compensation decisions made for 2024.